Seven top skiers talk about the truth behind how ski poles change your skating

 Q&A

-What do you consider when choosing poles?
+What are your priorities when choosing ski poles?

 Check out the stock work in the video!